-And even if it was the case that our ancestors relied on meat for B12 tens of thousands years ago, exactly what relevance does that have for us right now?
+And even if it was the case that our ancestors relied on meat for B12 tens of thousands of years ago, exactly what relevance does that have for us right now?
+None.

 It’s also practiced to give sheep and cattle supplemental B12 in order for them to reach optimal levels, which means meat-eaters are indirectly supplementing B12 by eating animal products.

 Wouldn’t it make a lot more sense to get B12 directly from a supplement, instead of it having to pass all the way through a cow or pig or sheep that then has to die?